 Implement multi-factor authentication

-Multi-factor authentication (MFA for short) is a highly effective way to combat cyber threats and prevent unauthorized access.
+Multi-factor authentication (MFA) is a highly effective way to combat cyber threats and prevent unauthorized access.
 It usually includes three critical components: a password, a security token, and a biometric verification.
-That means, upon entering a password, the user will also have to enter a one-time security token and even provide biometric verification.
-Needless to say, this approach makes the whole authentication process more complex and difficult to hack, thus greatly minimizing the possibility of an account theft.
+That means that upon entering a password, the user will also have to enter a one-time security token and provide biometric verification.
+This approach makes the entire authentication process more complex and harder to hack, thereby greatly reducing the risk of account theft.

 Use firewalls